jmelcr/jmelcr.github.io/_posts_wedup/2021-01-27-ethanol-washes-memory.md

 I did not know where to start;
 the knowledge was rather confusing than leading me to some clear conclusion.
-So, I though to myself ...
+So, I thought to myself ...

 _When you do not know what to do about it, do it at least systematically!_